KinsTran/a3-software-design/README.md

 ### `chartName().lineWidth`
 Specifies the width of the line drawn, expects a single _integer_.
 If no value is provided, returns the current lineWidth.

+### `chartName().title`
+Specifies the title of the chart, expects a _string_.
+Returns the current title if no value is provided, defaulted to an empty string.

+### `chartName().xAxisLabel`
+Specifies the x Axis of the chart, expects a _string_.
+Returns the current x axis label if no value is provided, defaulted to an empty string.

+### `chartName().yAxisLabel`
+Specifies the y Axis of the chart, expects a _string_.
+Returns the current y axis label if no value is provided, defaulted to an empty string.